Jamun Fruit Cultivation in India is quite popular thanks to its benefits! Here’s all about growing Jamun Tree at Home so you can enjoy these too.

 In extremely hot regions, give it afternoon shade or mist the leaves to keep them cool.

 Rie Jamun is the type of Jamun that is cultivated the most.
 Other Jamun varieties like Badama, Bhado, Jethi, Ra-Jamun, Ashada, and Kaatha, and hybrid varieties like Konkan Bahadoli, Rajendra Jamun 1, Goma Priyanka, Narendra Jamun 6, CISH J-42, CISH J-37 are also cultivated across the country.

 If you ask us, go with Rie Jamun.
 It’s the best Jamun variety in India, is easy to grow, and produces large Jamuns for 5-8 years.

 How to Grow Jamun ka Ped | Jaamun Fruit

 Jamun Fruit Benefits

 The Jamun fruit can help make your immune system stronger.
 This happens due to the presence of Vitamin C and antioxidants, which encourage the growth of white blood cells in the body, thus increasing immunity.

-Researches also show that the fruit has various antibacterial, antifungal, antiviral properties.
+Jamuns also have antibacterial, antifungal, and antiviral properties.
 The juice of java plum can help fight many disease-causing pathogens due to its tannin content.